cambronjay/cordova-firebase-plugin/README.md

 # Cordova Firebase Plugin
-This plugin wraps the entire Firebase SDK with an easy to use api and detailed documentation.
-Follow the below instructions for setup and use.
+This plugin wraps the Firebase remote config, performance, analytics, crashlytics, messaging, and authentication SDK with an easy to use api and detailed documentation.
+Follow the below instructions for iOS setup and use.

 ## Supported Cordova Versions
 - cordova: `>= 6`